 - The equipment section above includes affiliate links to things I use often in my kitchen and recommend.

-- I used this pineapple juice and thought it was excellent!
+- I use this pineapple juice

 - Calories: 153 calories

 - Carbohydrates: 12 grams

 Keywords: cocktails with simple syrup, tequila drinks, low sugar cocktails